Optinux/dev-theme-for-firefox/README.md

 3.)
 Navigate to Themes > Settings (cogwheel in the top right corner) > Install addon from file...

 4.)
 Now just select the .xpi and load the theme

+# Optional
+Ive created a custom DuckDuckGo-Theme to go with this extension!

+Just load the following passphrase in the settings: `DEV-THEME-FOR-CHROME` (I know it says Chrome, but it still works!)